loutchoo/SilentScreenshotFtp/README.md

 :rocket: 2: Create automatically on the ftp server a directory named by the windows username of the victim.

+:pencil: 3: Edit and refresh my code from all the shit variables names i did put in the past yes i regret.

-✨ 3: Create a builder that will make everything easier, no need to edit the file and maybe a few ideas will born.
+✨ 4: Create a builder that will make everything easier, no need to edit the file and maybe a few ideas will born.

 999: @loutchoesport on Twitter, give me ideas :bulb: